Chincoteague, Virginia: History

 Chincoteague was a barrier island until the mid-1800s, when Assateague migrated so far south that it shielded Chincoteague from the ocean.
 The year of 1650 marks the first land grant issued on Chincoteague Island, for 1500 acre.
 Daniel Jenifer became the first English landowner.
 In 1671, settlers came to the island, and by 1672 there were large farms by Bishops, Bowdens, Jesters and Tarrs.
 By 1838, there were 36 houses on the island.
-In 1861, with the Civil War looming following the attack on Fort Sumter, the island voted 132-2 not to secede from the Union and against slavery.
+In 1861, with the Civil War looming following the attack on Fort Sumter, the island voted 132–2 not to secede from the Union and against slavery.
 The town saw minor action in the war via the Battle of Cockle Creek, which was fought in the bay in 1861.

 The Native American name for the island is Gingoteague, and the name of the town "Chincoteague" first appeared in the Decisions of the United States Board on Geographic Names in 1943.

 In 1962, a major nor'easter winter storm, the Ash Wednesday Storm, struck the coast.
 The town was completely underwater, and went for days without electricity.
 The storm destroyed almost all structures on Assateague Island, where development was just beginning.
 Following this, most of the island was preserved from development as Assateague Island National Seashore in 1965.

 The Assateague Lighthouse and Captain Timothy Hill House are listed on the National Register of Historic Places.

+In March 2020, the town received critical flood protection funding ($53.9 million).